 Attorneys Seth Horvath, Tina B. Solis, and F. Thomas Hecht, Litigation Partners at the Chicago office of the national firm Nixon Peabody LLP, are cooperating attorneys volunteering countless hours and expertise on the case.
 They had the assistance of Anders Van Marter, paralegal/IT specialist at Nixon Peabody.

-The Iowa Supreme Court decision can be read at:
+The Iowa Supreme Court decision can be read here.

-Images of EerieAnna and Carol, as well as the ACLU of Iowa logo, can be found at the link below.
+Images of EerieAnna and Carol, as well as the ACLU of Iowa logo, can be found here.
 The photos were taken by the ACLU of Iowa and we grant permission to reprint and reuse to media outlets.